 Disappearance of ThreeLighthouse Keepers

-On December 7, 1900, Donald MacArthur, Thomas Marshall and James Ducat arrived at the Flannan Isles lighthouse to begin their two-week rotation as keepers of the lighthouse.
+On December 7, 1900, Donald MacArthur, Thomas Marshall, and James Ducat arrived at the Flannan Isles lighthouse to begin their two-week rotation as keepers of the lighthouse.
 The Superintendent of Lighthouses, Robert Muirhead came with them to do a routine check of the lighthouse and speak to the men.
-He made certain that everything was in working order and then spoke with James Ducat about some difficulties they were having with the heavy mist that commonly surrounded the island.
+He made certain that everything was in working order.
+He then spoke with James Ducat about some difficulties they were having with the heavy mist that commonly surrounded the island.
 The men then said goodbye to the Superintendent and he left.

 The ship that was to deliver the men’s relief and bring them home from the Flannan Isles lighthouse was delayed until December 21, because of a run of bad weather.
 When the ship, the SS Hesperus, arrived at Eilean Mor, the men on board expected to see a flag flying to indicate that the keepers had noted their arrival and would be deploying a rowboat to retrieve their relief.
 However, the flag was not flying, nor did the men respond to a siren.
 A landing craft with two men on board was launched from the SS Hesperus with two men on board.

 Muirhead’s theory is largely regarded as truth.
-The only other alternatives seem to be that the men left of their own accord, they were kidnapped, aliens intervened or they were sucked into another dimension, all of which seem ludicrous.
-Unfortunately, none of their bodies was ever recovered, so there is no way to be sure.
+The only other alternatives seem to be that the men left of their own accord, they were kidnapped, or some other ludicrous speculation.
+Unfortunately, the bodies were ever recovered, so there is no way to be sure.